Students work in groups to research candidates in an election and present their findings.

 Set Up and Prepare

-- Give them their choice of candidate (you may have to assign this if they all want the same candidate).
+Step 2: Give each group of students their choice of candidate (you may have to assign this if they all want the same candidate).

-- After the presentations, each student will receive a secret ballot to cast their vote for the next president.
-The votes will be tallied and the winner will be announced.
+Step 5: After the presentations, give each student a secret ballot to cast their vote for the candidate they feel is best suited to the job.

 Supporting All Learners